-Tours can be scheduled for before or after hours by contacting us at 996-3209 or Pam@mitchellcarnegie.com.
+Tours can be scheduled before or after hours by contacting us at 996-3209 or Pam@mitchellcarnegie.com.

-The Mitchell Area Historical Society program meetings are held at the Carnegie Resource Center on the third Monday of each month at 7 p.m.
+The Mitchell Area Historical Society program meetings are held at the Carnegie Resource Center on the third Monday of each month at 7:00 p.m.
 Check the events calendar for our program schedule.
-The Carnegie Resource Center operations meetings are held on the first Thursday of the month at Fanny Horner's Eating Establishment, 1691 N. Main St., at 7 p.m.
+The Carnegie Resource Center operations meetings are held on the Third Thursday of the month at Carnegie Resource Center, 119 W Third Ave. at 7 p.m.

 Officers of the Mitchell Area Historical Society:

-The Mitchell Genealogical Society meets at the Carnegie Resource Center on the first Monday of the month.
-There is a business meeting at 5:30 and a program at 7pm.
+The Mitchell Genealogical Society meets the first Monday of the month for program meeting at 7:00 p.m. and the fourth Monday for business meeting at 6:30 p.m.
 Check the events calendar for program scheduled.

 Officers of the Mitchell Area Genealogical Society: